access to tyson

 No animals may be removed from or introduced to Tyson without prior permission from the Director.

-It is safe to assume that within the Tyson summer community there will be a wide variety of ages, ethnicities, socio-economic backgrounds, gender identifications, and religious or non-religious belief systems.
-While some differences can be obvious, other types of differences may not be easily seen.
-And some individuals may not feel comfortable sharing that they are different from the majority.
-In order to foster an inclusive work environment, each of you has an individual responsibility to conduct yourselves in a manner that is respectful of your coworkers, and also to take steps to address any cultural insensitivity that you witness or hear about.
+Within the Tyson community there will be a wide variety of ages, ethnicities, socio-economic backgrounds, gender identifications, and religious or non-religious belief systems.
+Some differences may not be easily seen, and some individuals may not feel comfortable sharing that they are different from the majority.
+In order to foster an inclusive work environment, Tyson users are expected to be respectful of everyone, and to take steps to address any cultural insensitivity that you witness or hear about.
+You may speak directly with Kim Medley or Susan Flowers about concerns or use the anonymous comment boxes located in both Headquarters bathrooms.

-We value the presence of pre-college students at Tyson and appreciate your assistance in creating a welcoming field station community.
+We value the presence of researchers of all ages at Tyson, from pre-college youth to seasoned faculty.
+We appreciate your assistance in creating a welcoming field station community.